thawn/ttmp32gme/README.md

 ## ToDo
-* handle more than 10 tracks for CD booklet (two column track layout)
-* upload multiple albums at once from the upload page
+* integrate wkhtml2pdf into docker image for linux

+### Maybe later
 * add and remove music files from library page

-### Maybe later
 * automatic splitting of audio files as described [here.](https://stackoverflow.com/questions/36074224/how-to-split-video-or-audio-by-silent-parts)
 * automatic download of cover images
 * enable separate printing of oid codes/text and cover images
-* interface to use external CD ripping tools such as fre:ac
 * run on a real webserver so that users can generate their gme files online (thanks to Joachim for the idea).
-* integrate wkhtml2pdf into docker image for linux